Asadali242/Portfolio-Website/README.md

 ## About Me

-I am a Computer Science graduate from Drexel University.
-Over the years, I have gained extensive experience in Full stack Software Engineering, data analytics and Machine Learning through various internships and projects.
-My portfolio website is a detailed representation of my resume, highlighting my skills and accomplishments.
+I am a Computer Science graduate from Drexel University with a strong background in IT Product Management, Full-Stack Development, Data Analytics, and Cloud Computing.
+Through various internships, co-ops, and projects, I have honed my expertise in building scalable, data-driven solutions and optimizing business workflows.

+This portfolio serves as an interactive extension of my resume, showcasing my technical skills, product management experience, and key accomplishments across different industries.

 ## Tech Stack used:

-- React: A JavaScript library for building user interfaces
+- React.js – A JavaScript library for building interactive and efficient user interfaces.
-- TypeScript: A superset of JavaScript that adds static types
+- TypeScript – A strongly typed superset of JavaScript for enhanced development reliability.
-- Vite: A build tool that provides a fast development server
+- Vite – A fast and lightweight build tool for modern web applications.
-- Tailwind CSS: A utility-first CSS framework for styling
+- Tailwind CSS – A utility-first CSS framework for rapid and responsive styling.

-### Chat Bot Integration very soon ...
+- Node.js & Express.js – For backend API development and server-side functionality.

+### Chat Bot, DoubleA, has been Integerated :)